 Tevez’s tale began in Ciudadela, Buenos Aires.
 As a child, he sustained the distinctive scars that became familiar as his reputation grew, following an incident in which he was scalded after tipping boiling water onto himself as a child.
 The severity of those burns hospitalised him for almost two months.

-His talent soon saw Tevez dubbed as the heir to Diego Maradona, having soon inherited the icon’s number ten shirt at La Bombonera.
+His talent soon saw Tevez dubbed the heir to Diego Maradona, having inherited the icon’s number ten shirt at La Bombonera.
 Though similarities existed in a game built on an ability to shift defenders off balance, Tevez’s was an approach that lacked the elegance of his illustrious compatriot.
 If Maradona in full flight had the grace of a gazelle bounding between challenges, Tevez was more Tasmanian Devil – the Looney Tunes version, a whirlwind of frenzy and ferocity.

 His first spell with Boca saw Tevez reach consecutive Copa Libertadores finals.
 The first saw Boca crowned as champions of South America, with the forward – who was named as the tournament’s best player – scoring in the second leg of the final win over Santos.

-Rather than the expected exit for Europe, he changed continental challenges as Corinthians agreed a deal to bring Tevez to Brazil.
+Rather than the expected exit for Europe, he changed continental challenges as Corinthians agreed on a deal to bring Tevez to Brazil.
 The deal was the biggest transfer ever in South American football and, as occurred for much of his career, success on the pitch did not result in harmony off it.
-Tevez scored 31 goals in all competitions as Corinthians were crowned champions and became the first foreign footballer since 1976 to be named as the Brasileirão’s best player.
+Tevez scored 31 goals in all competitions as Corinthians were crowned champions and became the first foreign footballer since 1976 to be named the Brasileirão’s best player.

-Eyebrows were raised as the duo were unveiled at West Ham, having been linked with Europe’s top clubs.
+Eyebrows raised as the duo were unveiled at West Ham, having been linked with Europe’s top clubs.
 If under a cloud at the time of arrival, that cloud soon transformed into a storm.
 Their transfers – which saw West Ham break third-party ownership rules – dominated the season’s narrative, altered the relegation battle and resulted in legal proceedings.

 🎥 Great goals.
 Important goals.
 Unforgettable goals.